bww1212/riscv-sim/README.md

-# riscv-sim
+# RISC-V Simulator
-BrickHack9 - Risc-V simulator that runs in your browser
+A RISC-V simulator that runs in your browser.

+Created for RIT's 2023 BrickHack 9 hackathon.